 - Age of item

 - Popularity

 - Demand

+- Currency of information

 Young Adult Fiction

 A book is considered appropriate for the Young Adult category when the content and language is deemed more relevant to and popular with young people.

 Young Adult fiction is aimed at young people, usually aged between twelve to nineteen years.